aws-powertools/powertools-lambda-typescript/examples/cdk/README.md

-# AWS Lambda Powertools for TypeScript examples in CDK
+# Powertools for AWS Lambda (TypeScript) examples in CDK

 This is a deployable CDK app that deploys AWS Lambda functions as part of a CloudFormation stack.
-These Lambda functions use the utilities made available as part of AWS Lambda Powertools for TypeScript to demonstrate their usage.
+These Lambda functions use the utilities made available as part of Powertools for AWS Lambda (TypeScript) to demonstrate their usage.

 > **Note**
 > You will need to have a valid AWS Account in order to deploy these resources.
 These resources may incur costs to your AWS Account.
 The cost from **some services** are covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) but not all of them.
 If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).